Retail Store Operations: A Guide to Running Multiple Locations

 Administration and management should work together to ensure transparent, timely, and accurate messaging moves from the home office to everyone who needs to know.
 This frequently is done through mobile texting and even WeChat.

 Although it may sound cliché, management should always be on the same page.
-Employees should never be confused because they received conflicting instructions from supervisors and management.
+Employees should never be confused because they receive conflicting instructions from supervisors and management.

 Always ask someone who does not know a new procedure to read anything you send out for clarity.